 Elements of a Ceremony

-* Mandatory parts required are in red
+* Mandatory parts required for marriage are in red

 Celebrant: I will welcome your guests and touch on the bond between the Bride / Groom / Partner, which has brought them to this day and their unity in marriage.

 Optional: Usually the Bride / Partner’s Father gives her / him away, however other variations are often used, such as both parents, an older brother as a representative of the father or family and many more.